 Many sitting areas have been provided around the property to invite guests to sit and experience the year-round grandeur of the ancient oak alley, the fragrance of spring and summer blooms and the sights and sounds of bird life, wildlife and plantation life of long ago.

-With its year-round growing season, Houmas House Plantation and Gardens is always alive with new plantings, new growth, and new blooms, even in the dead of winter.
+With its year-round growing season, the Houmas House gardens are always alive with new plantings, new growth, and new blooms, even in the winter.
 Adding to the natural show performed by the property’s plant life, the property is dramatically decorated for the holidays, both inside and out.

 Spring comes early to plant life along the River Road, and the gardens at Houmas House literally explode overnight with color and fragrance.
 The gardens are managed to create a natural display of indigenous plant life and blooms alongside the more formal presentation of selected exotics that add to the overall Houmas House experience.

 Many natives and visitors alike consider fall the best season for South Lousiana.
-Crisp mornings are almost spring-like before giving way to a friendly afternoon sun.
+Crisp mornings give way to a friendly afternoon sun.
 In this climate, Houmas House celebrates the traditional harvest season, including special decorations, inside and out, for Halloween and Thanksgiving.
 Unlike more northerly climates, fall temperatures along the River Road promote longevity for the flourish of summer plants and allow for special plantings during these months.

 Have you ever wondered what it takes to keep our gardens looking as good as they do?
 Here are some gardening tips from Houmas House Head Gardener, Craig Black.